fdu-csci3444/final_project_rest/README.md

 # final project REST service app

+## IMPORTANT NOTE, do not commit your project ahead of time.
+Commit only on date and time, that ilker will email.

 ## Dependencies (as described in ex9)
 + make sure mongodb is intalled and command utilities "mongod" and "mongo" are available on git bash command line
 + make /c/data/db directory, the default directory where mongodb writes its files, is there